mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 the rear of the vehicle with a considerable degree of discomfort when making a short trip.
-The cab and critical systems are armored against intermediate calibre rifle fire – they will protect against small arms long enough to return fire or escape but offer little protection against anti- vehicle weapons.
+The cab and critical systems are armored against intermediate calibre rifle fire – they will protect against small arms long enough to return fire or escape but offer little protection against anti-vehicle weapons.
 This is a perfectly acceptable trade-off in a Cr46000 vehicle, say the manufacturers, and the marketplace seems to agree with them.
 Port Protectors are a standard security vehicle throughout much of Charted Space.